 Speech Contests FAQ

-What are the guidelines regarding online Speech Contests?Back to Top
+What are the guidelines for Districts conducting online speech contests?Back to Top

 What are the guidelines regarding video or audio recording of a District speech contest?Back to Top